VirtualAnalogy/Paraphrasis/README.md

 Semi-Bold for all labels, pure white.
 For control names, use 15pt font at 100% opacity (except for small knobs, which should have 11pt), and for label units use 9pt at 50% opacity.
 Use "Sentence Case" for labels.

+In the top-level folder of the project, there is a Pixelmator template for creating the backgrounds.
+It has each component in a separate layer, making it easy to create GUI mockups.

 When the background is finished, it can be imported into the Introjucer for the main window's background.